Skip to content

 os.environ["DD_SERVICE_MAPPING"] = "postgres:postgresql,defaultdb:postgresql"

-# Set the project name, environment name and version number through the environment variable
+# Set project name, environment name, version number via environment variables

 os.environ["DD_TAGS"] = "project:your_project_name,env=test,version=v1"